lucasfr/actiMF/README.md

-# Multifractals analysis of actigraphy data
+# Multifractal analysis of actigraphy data

 This repository contains all routines to generate the figures of the article 'On multifractals: a non-linear study of actigraphy data'.